 Need some extra notes in your wallet?
 You're not alone.
-Last year, it was reported that a fifth of UK workers was considering a 'side hustle' to make some extra money.
+Last year, it was reported that a fifth of UK workers was considering a 'side hustle' in addition to their day job to make some extra money.
 The good news is you can join them!
 Rather than spending free time binge-watching your favourite series, you could be making extra cash on the side.

 Whether you're trying to pay off your credit cards or save up for that once-in-a-lifetime holiday, finding savvy ways to make more money is a worthwhile endeavor ‒ and it's simpler than you think.
-Here's what you need to know before you give it a whirl for yourself.
+Here's what you need to know before you give any side jobs a whirl for yourself.

 Part-time and work-from-home opportunities